 Many organizations that receive government funding can obtain a negotiated indirect rate.
 This can be included in grant proposals if allowed by the funder.
 This helps to offset the overhead costs of the nonprofit organization.

 We work with nonprofit clients that calculate an indirect rate and charge that rate to all programs, regardless of the allowance by the funder.
 Because of such, this provides a presentation of the true cost of the program.

 In evaluating a program’s effectiveness, it is important to look at the total costs compared to the impacts made by the program.
 Additionally, it is important to look at them throughout the project, not just at completion.

-An easy way to do this is to work with the program manager to create a budget, then prepare regular reports that compare actual program costs to the program budget.
+An easy way to do this is to work with your nonprofit’s program manager to create a budget.
+Then, prepare regular reports that compare actual program costs to the program budget.
 Finance and program staff should have regular meetings to discuss the budget and program deliverables to ensure both are on track to meet the goals of the program.

 To find more articles on how to strengthen your nonprofit’s financial leadership, click here.